ZhongkuiMa/torchonnx/README.md

 ### Installation Guide 🛠️

-Good news—there are **no complicated installation steps**! 🎉 All you need is ✅:
+Good news—there are **no complicated installation steps**! 🎉 All you need is Python>=3.10 with the following libraries✅:

 - `onnx=1.17.0`
 - `numpy=1.24.3`